cameronmccormack/browser-compatability-check/README.md

 ## About The Project

-:warning: **Note: this project is currently in its pre-Alpha phase, so should be used with care - particularly in CI pipelines.**
+:warning: **Note: this project is currently in its pre-Alpha phase, so should be used with care - particularly in CI pipelines, where it may risk blocking builds and releases.**

 ### Purpose

 Kompat is a static analysis tool to validate the compatibility of a web project's CSS styles against a configurable list of supported browsers and version numbers.

-Kompat offers out-of-the-box compatibility with vanilla CSS, SASS/SCSS and LESS, and can run against your repository's unprocessed code.
+Kompat offers out-of-the-box compatibility with vanilla CSS, SASS/SCSS and LESS, and can run against a repository's static, unprocessed code.

 Support for other methods of CSS generation will be supported natively in future - for now, Kompat can be used in these cases by running it on the transpiled/preprocessed output CSS directory rather than the unprocessed source code.